 For the sake of comparison, the original Surefire 6P flashlight – a light that some say revolutionized the tactical flashlight market – was only rated for 65 lumens.

 For a high output flashlight, the heat generated is not unreasonable.
-I’ve tested some lights that spike in excess of 140Ëš F. This light got very warm, but did not hit 120Ëš F on the surface.
+I’ve tested some lights that spike in excess of 140° F. This light got very warm, but did not hit 120° F on the surface.

-While this is definitely warm, and may be uncomfortable to hold, it isn’t going to burn your hand.
+While this is definitely warm and might be uncomfortable to hold, it isn’t going to burn your hand.
 If you are working with gloves on, the heat isn’t likely to bother you at all.

 Bayco states this flashlight is rated to withstand drops of 2 meters.
-I’ve found that many of the flashlights that claim to be 2 meter resistant, fail in my drop test.
+I’ve found many of the flashlights that claim to be 2 meter resistant fail in my drop testing.

 In my testing, I drop the flashlight onto cured concrete from the distance specified by the manufacturer.
 I drop the flashlight six times – one on each side if you imagine the light as a cube.
 This is similar to the FL-1 testing, though not as stringent.
 FL-1 testing requires multiple lights to pass the test whereas I only test one.

 The NSR-9944XL passed this test and looked like it could stand up to a lot more abuse without failing.